covertnine/c9-blocks/README.md

 ## Changelog

+**1.1.4**
+Added alignwide adn alignfull alignments to Carousels and Image Carousels.
+Added draggable heights for containers in C9 Grids.
+Several bug fixes to jumpy navigations, preparing plugins for animation settings.

 **1.1.3**
 Fixed issues with new toggles and tabs not displaying appender buttons and some alignfull container issues on some browsers in WordPress 5.5.